9 Functional Nutrition Tips for Fueling your Functional Fitness

 Finally, calorie restriction can keep the body in a state of stress.
 That stress, compounded with the stress of working out, can cause hormone dysfunction in the body that inhibits recovery and can hurt your metabolism.

-Many people that do CrossFit adhere to a paleo diet.
-A common misunderstanding is that everyone that does CrossFit tries to eat paleo.
-Just scrolling through the CrossFit website offers a plethora of testimonials to the benefits of this diet.
-But at the same time, they are proponents of self-experimentation.
-If you have struggled with the restrictiveness of a paleo diet, you may benefit from subscribing to more of a Pegan mentality that offers more flexibility, plant-based balance and nutrient optimization.
+As mentioned, the Crossfit community is filled with devout Paleo enthusiasts—and for good reason.
+Just scrolling through the Crossfit website offers a plethora of testimonials to the benefits of this diet.
+While Paleo can be healthy, subscribing to more of a Pegan mentality tends to offer more flexibility, plant-based balance and nutrient optimization.
 I first discussed this approach to nutrition on my friend, Julie Foucher’s Pursuing Health podcast.
-The pegan diet is a gluten-free, and low to no dairy way of eating that also limits added added sugars.
-A Pegan diet places non-starchy vegetables and other vegetables at the forefront and recommends meat only as a condiment.
+While both diets are very similar with reducing intake of gluten, dairy, and added sugars, a Pegan diet places non-starchy vegetables at the forefront and recommends meat only as a condiment.
 This helps increase your phytonutrient and fiber intake which are two key factors for gut health.

 Additional sources of fiber such as beans/lentils, gluten-free grains like quinoa and brown rice and non-gmo whole soy products like tofu or tempeh can also contribute to a healthier gut.
 With a focus on vegetables, your diet will be high in the antioxidants necessary to tame inflammation and enhance both performance and recovery.

-The key is to identify what feels best for you and to work with a Dietitian in Integrative and Functional Nutrition for the guidance and personalization that you need.
-And in the meantime, try to avoid labeling any food outside of the paleo diet as ‘unhealthy’.
+The key is to identify what feels best for you.
+But try to avoid labeling any food outside of the paleo diet as ‘unhealthy’.
 A diet aligned with Mediterranean principles such as incorporating beans and lentils, high quality whole soy foods, and gluten-free grains have some of the strongest correlations to overall health in research.

 3. Limit Alcohol Intake

-The national recommendation for men is no more than 2 glasses of alcohol per day and for women, no more than one.
+The recommendations for men is no more than 2 glasses of alcohol per day and for women, no more than one.
 And you can’t save up your drinks for the weekend and think that it evens out.

 4. Incorporate a Nutrient Dense & Protein Rich Smoothie After a Workout

-The colorful phytonutrients in vegetables and fruits are protective against the stress caused by working out and the carbs will help with enhancing glycogen stores.
+The antioxidants in fruits and vegetables are protective against the stress caused by working out and the carbs will help with enhancing glycogen stores.
 The protein can help immediately with muscle synthesis, and the fat is important for satiety.

-To ensure that your protein powder is high quality and third party tested, look for the NSF certification that is seen on this grass-fed whey protein.
+I recommend protein powder that is NSF certified like this grass-fed whey protein.
 Whey protein has been shown to best stimulate muscle synthesis due to its amino acid content and high digestibility.
-But from a quality standpoint, choosing grass-fed is a must!
+But from a quality standpoint, choosing grass-fed is key.

 5. Replace Electrolytes